DeepakKishore-S/issue_tracker/README.md

 - **State Management**: Ensuring smooth state transitions while fetching data and displaying loading indicators required careful handling of the application state.

-## Conclusion

-This project has enhanced my skills in Flutter development, state management, and API integration.
-I have gained valuable experience in building responsive and user-friendly applications.